Kunlong1994/lab3/Alt-Lab-1.-Arduino-Deep-Dive.md

 ## Part E. Make your own timer

 Make a timer that uses any of the input devices to set a time, and then automatically (or manually, if you prefer) begin counting down, displaying the time left.
 Make your timer show an alert once the time is up with one of the output devices we connected during this lab, or you have available.
 (Hint: the sample code for [Examples->LiquidCrystal->HelloWorld](https://www.arduino.cc/en/Tutorial/HelloWorld) displays the time in seconds since the Arduino was reset...)

-You should be able to draw upon awesome ideas you generated for the PreLab.

 Note that for some of you, the time may seem to be decremented by 10 each second (that is, from 670=>660).
 Why is this?
 Do you think it's a hardware or software issue?
 Think about how 100 vs. 99 is written to the screen, and ask an instructor.

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**

 **b.
-Post a link to the completed lab report your GitHub repo.**
+Post a link of the completed lab report to your GitHub repo.**